kripnerl/fusion-open-source/README.md

-# Nuclear Fusion Open Source project
+# Nuclear Fusion Open Source projects

 I have initiated this repository to collect (and maintain?) a list of open-source projects related to (magnetic) Nuclear Fusion.